brootware/redactkitdoc/docs/README.md

 ## Benefits

 Saves time ⏳.
 Focus on what matters.
 Here is a sample redaction run on a log file with over 10k lines.
-If an engineer were to manually go through this it could actually take about ~6 hours.
+If an engineer were to manually go through this it could take about ~6 hours.

 ```bash
 [+] Redacted 10072 targets...